obolo1/Expecting/README.md

 ## Overview
 ### Description

-To remind pregnant women to do the various things they need to do to have a healthy pregnancy.
+To remind pregnant women to do the various things deemed neccesary to have a healthy pregnancy.

 ### App Evaluation